 Eligibility – To participate in formal recruitment, PNMs must meet the qualifications listed above.

-- Oct 23 – Sorority Meet & Greet, drop in from 6-8pm, The Barn – come meet members from each of the 8 participating sororities (not required)
+- Thursday, Oct 22 – Sorority Meet & Greet, drop in from 5-7pm, The Barn – a casual event for women who are considering sorority recruitment to come out, learn more about the process, and meet the chapters (not required)

-- Nov 13 – PNM Assembly, 7-8pm, Wait Chapel – come meet your GRC and learn more about the recruitment process (required – send excuses to Hannah Smith)
+- Thursday, Nov 19 – PNM Assembly, 8pm, Brendle Recital Hall, Staples Art Center – come meet your GRC and learn more about the recruitment process (required – send excuses to Emily Bandyk)